 Julius Caesar — Roman Emperor

-Like other ancient civilizations, Romans were polytheistic as well, with complex interrelations between gods and humans.
+Like other ancient cultures, Romans were polytheistic as well, with complex interrelations between gods and humans.
 Their gods were associated with the Greek gods, which was the consequence of contact with the Greeks — Jupiter was perceived to be the same deity as Zeus, Mars became associated with Ares, and Neptune with Poseidon.

 Romans left a great impact on many modern-day cultures.
 There are so many historic landmarks around all present-day Mediterranean countries.
 Just take a look at Croatian coastal cities, for example — they’re full of astonishing Roman citadels.
 Split has some especially interesting Roman buildings, starting with the Diocletian’s Palace and everything that is set inside its glorious walls.
 But in Rome itself, you’ll find the most important landmarks for sure, such as the Colosseum, the Forum of Trajan and the Pantheon.
 There are also various theatres, gymnasiums, marketplaces, functional sewers, bath complexes, libraries and shops, and fountains with fresh drinking water that you can see and admire today.